Kighlander1975/dbe-api-exercise-one/README.md

    <a href="http://localhost/DBE-exercises/dbe-api-exercises/api/flights-txt.php?start=Berlin&ziel=NewYork&datetime=15.11.2025%2014:30" target="_blank">Non-existent route (Text)</a>
    `localhost/DBE-exercises/dbe-api-exercises/api/flights-txt.php?start=Berlin&ziel=NewYork&datetime=15.11.2025 14:30`

+## User Interface

+The project includes a user-friendly interface (`index.php`) that allows users to:

+- Enter departure and destination cities with autocomplete suggestions
+- Select date and time for the flight
+- Choose between JSON and text output formats
+- Submit the search and view results in a new tab

 ## Future Development

 The API is designed with a modular structure to allow for easy extension.
 Future planned features include: